tplassman/library-psychologytoday/README.md

 ## Features

 * Add new book consisting of title, author, ISBN, and description.
-* View all books int he library
+* View all books in the library
+* View log of all events on a book
 * Edit details of existing book
     * Books that are checked out cannot be edited until they are checked by in
 * Remove a book from being available in the library